-Cluster Analysis Methodology
+Cluster Site Methodology

 Collision clusters are identified using a five year history of collision data.
 As collision numbers are falling over time it is increasingly likely that the starting point minimum criteria will need to be varied accordingly to either search for fewer collisions or a wider geographical radius.
 The revised and confirmed minimum criteria is decided by the Safer Travel Programme Officer using professional judgement.
 The next step to verify the sites is even more important when minimum criteria has been lowered; it is more likely that randomly located collisions will be picked up and it will be harder to find true cluster sites with distinct collision patterns.